 An Easy-to-Deploy, Scalable, and Cost-Effective Solution that Nevertheless Comes With Its Own Challenges

-Designed to help content creation studios function at their best entirely on the cloud, Amazon Nimble Studio is the ideal solution for companies looking for an easy-to-deploy, cost-effective, and scalable cloud platform that enables creative teams to collaborate and work with artists located remotely.
-As with any solution one may choose to implement, Nimble Studio comes with its own set challenges and limitations — some of which we have mentioned and suggested solutions to in this article.
+Designed to help content creation studios function at their best entirely on the cloud, Amazon Studio in the Cloud and Nimble Studio is the ideal solution for companies looking for an easy-to-deploy, cost-effective, and scalable cloud platform that enables creative teams to collaborate and work with artists located remotely.
+As with any solution one may choose to implement, Studio in the Cloud and Nimble Studio comes with its own set challenges and limitations — some of which we have mentioned and suggested solutions to in this article.

-Lastly, companies and studios looking for assistance in implementing Nimble Studio can opt to work with a recognized AWS Advanced Consulting Partner like TrackIt to build a solution that’s tailored to their needs.
+Lastly, companies and studios looking for assistance in implementing Studio in the Cloud and Nimble Studio can opt to work with a recognized AWS Advanced Consulting Partner like TrackIt to build a solution that’s tailored to their needs.

 TrackIt is an Amazon Web Services Advanced Consulting Partner specializing in cloud management, consulting, and software development solutions based in Venice, CA.